Munich Orienteering Festival

 Following the success of our ‘test run’ in March 2025 with over 150 runners, the Munich O Fest will return in 2026 with several courses in and around Munich.

-There will be a few prize givings: winners of the head-to-head sprints on Saturday and the Euro City Tour on the Sunday.
+There will be a few price givings: winners of the head-to-head sprints on Saturday and the Euro City Tour on the Sunday.
 We will be updating the website with all the latest news and information, so do keep checking from time to time.
 Still in the planning but hoping to organise a public transport (Bus/Bahn) ticket for festival participants and maybe even an indoor orienteering course ….

 What is a head-to-head sprint?